-2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In – When, How, And Where To Watch
+2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In — When, How, And Where To Watch

 A huge fireworks display is set to end Thursday night’s festivities, but the schedule on Friday will include much more.

-Beginning everything on Friday, the schedule will take place through some rather cloudy and cool weather.
+Beginning on Friday, the schedule will take place through some rather cloudy and cool weather.
 CNN is advising attendees of the outdoor events to prepare for possible rainy weather and to dress comfortable while bringing along water and some snacks.

 From there, here is how the schedule will run for the swearing in on Friday, Jan.
 20, 2017: